lamichhanes/matchmaker/README.md

+THE APPLICATION/SCRIPT IS ONLY MEANT TO USE FOR PERSONAL USE!

 # matchmaker
 Keyword search tool.
 Will check for technical keywords in the job listing and search those keywords in the resume.